geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

      This is shown after t1 commit, where transaction t2 is seeing 4 features (ie the current file contents plus the one feature that has been added on t2).
-   * This really shows that FeatureSource and FeatureStore are simply "views" into your data.
+   * This really shows that FeatureSource and FeatureStore are "views" into your data.

      * If you configure two FeatureStores with the same transaction they will act the same.
      * Transaction is important and represents what you are working on